Private Healthcare: Governance Challenges and Way Out

 3) From direct observations.

-Data were collected countrywide from 116 registered private healthcare institutions (66 hospitals and clinics, 50 diagnosis centres).
+Data was collected countrywide from 116 registered private healthcare institutions (66 hospitals and clinics, 50 diagnosis centres).
 Institutions were selected from every divisional city, eight district towns under each division, and eight upazilas under each selected districts (total 24).
 Considering the size of the population and number of the institutions, 26 were selected from Dhaka City and 90 from other areas of the country.

-- The general care receivers have become hostages to the system and victims to enormous financial and physical loss, and access to quality healthcare is not ensured as well.
+- The general care receivers have become hostages to the system and victims to enormous financial and physical loss, and access to quality healthcare is not ensured well.